-- Ensure that your third-party application produces content in a format that can be searched by the Search subsystem. - For information about configuring search formats, see "Importable MIME types" on page 128 and "Importable file extensions" on page 127. - Import and publish the third-party content in the CM repository.
+• Ensure that your third-party application produces content in a format that can be searched by the Search subsystem.

+For information about configuring search formats, see "Importable MIME types" on page 95 and "Importable file extensions" on page 95.

+• Import and publish the third-party content in the CM repository.

-If your third-party application is a WebDAV-enabled client, you can use the WebDAV subsystem to transfer content into the CM repository, as described in the chapter on using WebDAV clients with exteNd Director for collaborative authoring in the Content Management Guide.
-In this case, make sure you include the WebDAV subsystem when you create your exteNd Director project.
+If your third-party application is a WebDAV-enabled client, you can use the exteNd Director WebDAV servlet to transfer content into the CM repository, as described in the chapter on using WebDAV clients with exteNd Director for collaborative authoring in the Content Management Guide.

 IMPORTANT: Third-party content imported into the CM repository via WebDAV is saved as system resources.
 A limitation of system resources is that you cannot define custom metadata for them.
 However, you can still search their content and standard metadata.
-This limitation does not apply if you use the exteNd Director content import utility or create your own WebDAVclient using the client API provided in the exteNd Director WebDAV subsystem.
+This limitation does not apply if you use the exteNd Director content import utility or create your own WebDAVclient using the client API provided by exteNd Director.
 You can associate custom metadata with content created in this type of custom-designed WebDAV client.